post featured image

 4. With core engaged, exhale as you lift the dumbbell up to shoulder height, arms straight in front of you.

-5. Hold for a moment then lower the dumbbell with control.
+5. Hold for a moment.
+Option to increase the intensity by rotating towards your left shoulder.
+Rotate back to center, then lower the dumbbell with control.

 Targets: Full body with an emphasis on the arms, chest, shoulders, triceps and core.

-Child's Pose Push Up (Beginner Postpartum Workout) or Launcher Plank Push Up (Advanced Postpartum Workout)
+one woman performing a Child's Pose Push Up (Beginner Postpartum Workout) and one woman performing a Launcher Plank Push Up (Advanced Postpartum Workout)

 1. Start in high plank position on your toes or a modified plank from your knees.